ibm-cloud-docs/satellite/debug-connector.md

 # Debugging Connectors
 {: #debug-connector}

-To troubleshoot your issues quickly and efficiently, it is highly recommended that you connect your {{site.data.keyword.satelliteshort}} Connector.
+To troubleshoot your issues quickly and efficiently, it is highly recommended that you connect your {{site.data.keyword.satelliteshort}} Connector instance to an {{site.data.keyword.logs_full_notm}} instance.
 {: shortdesc}

 Access your {{site.data.keyword.satelliteshort}} Connector instance from the console.
 If you don’t have an {{site.data.keyword.logs_full_notm}} instance in your account for the region you created the {{site.data.keyword.satelliteshort}} Connector in, click **Connect** under the **Logging for Link** section.
 You will be taken to the **Catalog** page where you can create an {{site.data.keyword.logs_full_notm}} instance.
 If you already have an {{site.data.keyword.logs_full_notm}} instance, click **Configure** under the **Logging for Link** section.
 Then, select your existing logging instance.
 After you’ve connected an {{site.data.keyword.logs_full_notm}} instance to your {{site.data.keyword.satelliteshort}} Connector, you can use the **Logging for Link** section to open the Logging Instance dashboard and the output will be filtered for your Connector.